Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

 - *Extension*
   Click the drop-down list and select the appropriate ETL extension for the attribute mapping.
 The displayed extensions depend on the data type of the selected destination attribute.
-  For detailed information about the ETL extensions and the different data types, see [ETL extensions list](../../DataHub/UserInterface/03_ETLExtensions.md) or [Data type list](../../DataHub/UserInterface/04_DataTypeList.md).

 - *Override change tracking mode*
   Change tracking mode (ETL mode) for the mapping.
 The drop-down list is read-only.
 By default, the **Use default** option is selected.
 The following options are available: